-- (4) In the event of a change of control of the Company, certain senior management may elect to terminate their employment agreements and the Company shall pay termination benefits of up to two times their respective annual salaries at that time and all of their share purchase options will become immediately vested with all other employee benefits, if any, continuing for a period of up to two years. - (5) In the event that Mr. Lemaitre's (UEX's President and CEO) employment is terminated by the Corporation for any reason other than as a result of a change of control, death or termination for cause, the Corporation will pay a termination amount equal to one year's base salary plus any bonus owing.
+(2) In the event that Mr. Lemaitre's (UEX's President and CEO) employment is terminated by the Corporation for any reason other than as a result of a change of control, death or termination for cause, the Corporation will pay a termination amount equal to one year's base salary plus any bonus owing.
 All other employee related benefits will continue for a period of one year following such termination.
-Mr. Lemaitre may also terminate the employment agreement upon three months written notice to the Board and receive a lump sum payment equal to his base salary plus benefits for three months. - (6) Includes full payment of all statutory and severance amounts related to the termination of UEX's former Vice-President of Exploration on October 23, 2014. - (7) Represents amounts paid in 2014 to Mr. Graham Thody, the Company's previous President and CEO, under the terms of a retirement consulting agreement (see Note 12).
-During the term of this agreement, Mr. Thody is not entitled to receive director's fees.
+Mr. Lemaitre may also terminate the employment agreement upon three months written notice to the Board and receive a lump sum payment equal to his base salary plus benefits for three months.